aflin/rampart/README.md

 You will need to install the following dependencies:

 ```
-brew install oniguruma
-brew install libevhtp
-brew install curl
-brew install gawk
+brew install libidn2
 ```

 Then, after cloning, you can do the following to build:

 ```
+mkdir rampart/build
 cd rampart/build
 cmake ../
 make
 ```

-Most of the relevant files will be in `build/rp`.
+Most of the relevant files will be in `build/src`.
 You can run them using the following:

 ```
 ./rp <js-file-path>